teamcons/Bash-Whimsiness/README.md

 - put it in /.local/share/nautilus/scripts
 - now from a right click you can transform any file or folder as menu entry
 - and pin it on your dock as if it were an app :)
-- include actions: delete the entry, edit it, open the locasion of the file or folder
+- include actions: delete the entry, edit it, open the location of the file or folder
 - Theoretically desktop agnostic

 <div align="center">